dsdanielpark/Bard-API/README.md

 token = 'xxxxxxxxxx'

 # set your input text
-input_text = "나와 내 동년배들이 좋아하는 뉴진스에 대해서 알려줘"
+input_text = "Tell me about New Jeans that me and my peers love "

 # Send an API request and get a response.
 response = bardapi.core.Bard(token).get_answer(input_text)